Tuesday, October 6, 2020

 Sunflowers in Saunderstown

 Coincidence could account for some repetition, or envy, or laziness, or terrain (hills, lakes, woods).
 You’d think residents would want unique names to avoid having mail or visitors misdirected.
 Post office mostly goes by zip code precisely because of this.
-Kudos to forebears for using Native American names so often, thus preserving what was locales were called for millennia.
+Kudos to forebears for using Native American names so often, thus preserving what locales were called for millennia.
 Narragansett literally means Narrow River, town’s chief topographical feature.
 Ninigret, Pettaquamscutt, Ponagansett, Pottowomut, Quidnessett, Saugatucket and Westconnnaugh roll delightfully over your tongue, and to those to whom they hold meaning a hearth and hovel in which to huddle.
 Majority of names, however, hark back in time to important statesmen or port towns in Britain from which first settlers embarked.

 Tourists visit state's coastal hamlets and villages for general ambiance and quaint architecture.
 They weigh in record gourds (490 pounds) and pumpkins in Warren.
 Rhode Island was really about mills along its 13 steady rivers churning wheels of productivity before water power was replaced by electricity.
 Mill villages still have businesses and residences without charming presences.
 You're more likely to encounter entrepreneurial gnomes and nursing homes than family domiciles and specialty shop miles.
 If you make an effort to follow rivers and see, you’ll get a lesson in history.